irmen/prog8/docs/source/programming.rst

 logical expressions will compile more efficiently than when you're using regular integer type operands (because these have to be converted to 0 or 1 every time)

-You can use parentheses to group parts of an expresion to change the precedence.
+You can use parentheses to group parts of an expression to change the precedence.
 Usually the normal precedence rules apply (``*`` goes before ``+`` etc.) but subexpressions within parentheses will be evaluated first.
 So ``(4 + 8) * 2`` is 24 and not 20, and ``(true or false) and false`` is false instead of true.